8ta4/quest/DONTREADME.md

 ### Navigation

+> When a user reveals an answer, how does the viewport adjust?

+When someone reveals an answer, the viewport does its thing and automatically scrolls to the start of the current segment.
+You probably expect to see new stuff when you do something like revealing an answer.
+Plus, it nudges you to read through the whole segment from the top.
+That way, you've got all the context before you reaching the answer.

 > Is navigation undoable in `quest`?

 No, you can't undo navigation in `quest`.
 It follows a similar approach to Vim.